raspberrypilearning/hello-world-editor/en/step_2.md

 --- task ---

+<mark>Starter link no longer working.
+Tried removing python from path.
+Still not working.</mark>

-Open the [starter project](https://editor.raspberrypi.org/python/hello-world-starter){:target="_blank"}.
+Open the [starter project](https://editor.raspberrypi.org/hello-world-starter){:target="_blank"}.
 The Code Editor will open in another browser tab.

 ![The code editor with project starter code on the left.
 On the right is the blank text output area.](images/starter-project.png){:width="640px"}